erezsh/reladiff/docs/how-to-use.md

 ### Options

   - `--help` - Show help message and exit.
   - `-k` or `--key-columns` - Name of the primary key column.
 If none provided, default is 'id'.
+Can be used more than once, for a compound key.
   - `-t` or `--update-column` - Name of updated_at/last_updated column
   - `-c` or `--columns` - Names of extra columns to compare.
 Can be used more than once in the same command.
                           Accepts a name or a pattern like in SQL.
-                          Example: `-c col% -c another_col -c %foorb.r%`
+                          Example: `-c col% -c another_col -c %foob.r%`
   - `-l` or `--limit` - Maximum number of differences to find (limits maximum bandwidth and runtime)
   - `-s` or `--stats` - Print stats instead of a detailed diff
   - `-d` or `--debug` - Print debug info